 Treatment for the condition typically involves lifestyle changes and counselling.
 In some cases, medications may also be prescribed to help relieve symptoms.

-Catathrenia is a rare sleep disorder characterized by intense episodes of screaming or moaning during sleep (Sleepwalking).
+Catathrenia is a rare sleep disorder characterised by intense episodes of screaming or moaning during sleep.

 The screams or moans typically occur just before or during sleep onset, and they may last for several minutes.
 The condition can be very distressing for both the person with the disorder and their bed partner.